nvloff/timezonebot/README.md

 !tzall <timezone> : Displays all users who belong to the specified timezone.

+!tzlist <time> <timezone> : Displays the specified time in a range of different timezones

 Other general comments:
 - You will need to register before this works.
-I'll do some error catching later but for now, play nice please!